- Office of the Commissioner of Indigenous Languages

 Part of the Commission’s legislated requirements is to report annually on the use and vitality of Indigenous languages in Canada and the adequacy of funding provided by the Government of Canada for initiatives related to Indigenous languages.

-Based full-time at the Commission's Head Office in Ottawa, Ontario and reporting directly to the CEO, the Commission seeks a motivated Chief Operating Officer (COO) who possesses significant executive experience to help implement the Commission’s legislated mandate and to actively drive and promote its organizational vision and operational strategy.
+Based full-time at the Commission's Head Office in Ottawa, Ontario, and reporting directly to the Chief Operating Officer (COO), the Commission seeks a motivated General Manager (GM) who possesses significant operational experience to help implement the Commission’s legislated mandate.
+The new GM will actively drive and promote its organizational vision and operational strategy.
 Ensuring that operational systems, processes, and standards are well established and implemented in support of achieving the financial and operational goals of the Commission, the GM will create a respectful work environment which includes leading and supporting three direct reports—the Information Management Supervisor, Human Resources Officer, and Finance Supervisor—and their respective teams.

-- Advise on long-term operational and financial planning
+- Implement and track the progress of long-term operational and financial plans.

-- Oversee the Commission’s administrative and operational activities to ensure the finance department is operating efficiently and that the Commission’s strategic objectives and legislative obligations are met.
+- Oversee the Commission’s financial activities to ensure the finance department is operating efficiently and that the Commission’s strategic objectives and legislative obligations are met.

-- Monitor financial performance of business units to ensure adherence with established budgets and take corrective action as required
+- Monitor financial performance and internal financial controls to ensure adherence with established budgets and take corrective action, as required.

 - Provide timely, accurate, and complete reports to all stakeholders and ensure all legislative reporting requirements are met.

-- Foster an organization that promotes and supports exemplary stakeholder relations.
-Build and foster strong internal relationships, communications and collaboration to maximize operational performance
+- Build and foster strong internal relationships, proactive communications, and collaboration to maximize operational performance.

-- Oversee effective and appropriate communication and sharing of information, knowledge and expertise within the Commission and with external stakeholders
+- Oversee effective and appropriate communication and sharing of information, knowledge, and expertise within the Commission.

 Education and Experience: